A woman with shoulder-length blonde hair smiling at the camera, wearing a sleeveless navy blue top, with a solid blue background.

 She currently is employed as Associate Professor and a national academic lead at Australian Catholic University.
 She also holds an adjunct Associate Professor role with Curtin University.
 Melanie has held such positions such as the Director of Simulation in a large health service and was previously Chair of the national healthcare simulation body, the Australian Society for Simulation in Healthcare (ASSH).
 Melanie has undertaken an international fellowship in simulation with the Center for Medical Simulation, Boston, USA, and completed her PhD through the School of Psychology at University of Queensland.

 Melanie is also a podcaster - she started the Simulation Happy Hour podcast to build collaboration and share knowledge.
+The Reframing Conversations podcast is to support individuals and organisations enhance their communication, for more effective teamwork and wellbeing.

 Illustration of two champagne glasses clinking, with balloons inside the glasses, and the text 'Simulation Happy Hour Podcast' above and below the glasses.